stojanovic/vreme/README.md

 Vreme is written in ES6 and compiled with Babel.
 Intall Babel by running `npm i babel -g` than run `npm run compile` to transpile it to ES5.

-You can run Babel manually with following command: `babel src/index.js -o index.js`.
+If you want to run Babel manually, you'll need to do:
+`babel src/index.js -o .tmp/vreme.js` and then `buildify` to add support for CommonJS, AMD and script and to make minified version.

 ## Test